Another place nickel is found but not routinely considered is in musical instruments.

 Metal instruments and their parts/pieces may contain nickel or have nickel plating.

 For example, most student-grade model flutes are made with nickel.
-The higher grade flutes tend to be made of silver which still contains nickel.
+The higher grade flutes tend to be made of silver which may still contain nickel.

-To limit exposure to nickel, ask prior to purchasing if the instrument contains nickel, nickel plate, or copper/nickel alloy (brass) in the areas that will be in prolonged contact with the skin.
-If unsure, test items with Nickel Alert prior to purchase.
+To limit exposure to nickel, ask prior to purchasing if the instrument contains nickel, nickel plate, or copper/nickel alloy in the areas that will be in prolonged contact with the skin.
+If unsure, test items with Nickel Alert® prior to purchase.

 Perspiration from heat and humidity aid the transfer of nickel salts—the true culprit of nickel allergy—and increases the symptoms of the allergy.

 Copyright © 2003-2019 Athena Allergy Inc. All rights reserved